leynos/bournemouth/docs/using-falcon-websockets-with-msgspec-structs.md

     async def process_resource_ws(self, req: falcon.asgi.Request, ws: falcon.asgi.WebSocket, resource: object, params: dict):
         # This hook is called after routing, before the on_websocket handler.
         # This is a good place to set up context items.
-        processor = MsgspecProcessor(self._encoder, self._decoder_factory)
+        req.context.msgspec_encoder = self.encoder
-        req.context.msgspec_processor = processor
+        req.context.msgspec_decoder = self.decoder_cls
-        req.context.msgspec_error_struct = self._error_struct_type
+        req.context.msgspec_error_struct = self.error_struct_type

         # Example: If subprotocol was negotiated in process_request_ws
         # subprotocol = req.context.get('websocket_subprotocol')
         # If middleware handles accept: await ws.accept(subprotocol=subprotocol)
 ```

 This middleware structure provides a clear separation.
-The `MsgspecWebSocketMiddleware` handles the setup of protocol-specific encoders and decoders.
-The `MsgspecProcessor` encapsulates the actual send/receive logic using these tools, making the `on_websocket` handler cleaner.
+The `MsgspecWebSocketMiddleware` sets up protocol-specific encoders and decoders so the `on_websocket` handler can work with typed structs directly.
 Error handling for `msgspec.ValidationError` is designed to propagate the exception, allowing the main handler to decide on the response (e.g., sending an `ErrorMessageStruct`). `falcon.WebSocketDisconnected` is handled implicitly as it's raised by Falcon's `ws.receive_*` methods.6

 ### C. Configuring and Using the Middleware in a Falcon App